Mrsebastino/MS4_whisky_shop/README.md

 #### Shopping Bag
 * The shopping bag page give the users a last chance to edit their bag.
 * It offers the choice to increase or completely remove a product fromm the bag.
-* It offers the chance to bo back to the cellar or to proceeded to the checkout.
+* It offers the chance to bo back to the cellar or to proceed to the checkout.
 #### Checkout
 * The checkout page ask the users to add theirs personal details, delivery details and card details.
 * On the right the users can view the content of their bag and the total, this is the last chance they have to go back and adjust their bag, a link is provided just beside **complete order** button.
-* clicking **complete order** will trigger a success message in top right corner with the order number, and will trigger an email confirmation being send to the user.
+* clicking **complete order** will trigger a success message in top right corner with the order number, and will trigger an email confirmation being send to the user and the shop owner.
 The full details of the order is displayed on the left.
 * A link is offer to go back and view specials whiskies.
 ### Future Features
-* Add the functionality of login with social media app.
+* Add the functionality of login with social media link.
 * Add the locations of distillery on interactive map.
 * Being a student projects all the legals, refunds, cookie and delivery policy need to be research and implemented if this is going to be use as a real business.
 ### Technologies Used